-More in details, the disc extends all the way to the innermost stable circular orbit (ISCO), which is a function of the primary BH spin $\chi$ \citep{1972ApJ...178..347B}, and we assume the disc to be prograde with respect to the spin of the MBH, i.e. the $z$ component of its angular momentum is positive.
+More in detail, the disc extends all the way to the innermost stable circular orbit (ISCO), which is a function of the primary BH spin $\chi$ \citep{1972ApJ...178..347B}, and we assumed the disc to be prograde with respect to the spin of the MBH, i.e. the $z$ component of its angular momentum is positive.